The Wise men asked Herod the King:

 “There had spread over all the East an old and established belief, that it was fated at the time for men coming from Judea to rule the world.”

-By this time, Herod had been ruling for over 30 years.
-First as governor of Galilee when he was a young man in his twenties, then as tetrarchs under the Roman leader Marc Antony.
+By this time, Herod had been ruling already for over 30 years.
+First he ruled as governor of Galilee when he was a young man in his twenties, then as tetrarch under the Roman leader Marc Antony.
 Due to a local disagreement with his uncle, Herod fled to Rome.
-While some might think that Judea was a third rate province on the edge of the Roman Empire, it played a role in Roman politics due to General Pompey having conquered Jerusalem in 63 B.C.
-While in Rome, Herod was appointed King of the Jews by the Roman Senate itself.
-Judea was not quite a Senatorial province, nor was it an Imperial province ruled by the Emperor, rather it was considered a satellite of nearby Syria, a more important province at the time, ruled by a prefect.
+While some might think that Judea was a third-rate province on the edge of the Roman Empire, it played a role in Roman politics due to General Pompey having conquered Jerusalem in 63 B.C.
+While in Rome, Herod was appointed “King of the Jews” by the Roman Senate itself.
+However, Judea was not quite a Senatorial province, nor was it an Imperial province ruled by the Emperor, rather it was considered a satellite of nearby Syria, a more important province at the time, ruled by a prefect.
 This distinction would play a significant role in the Easter story and the fate of Pontius Pilate.

 We learn from the Jewish-Roman historian Josephus in his book The Jewish War that Herod beautified the larger Palestine area during his 33-year reign.
 He spent lavish sums to build for his people temples, aqueducts, cities, and for himself palaces and fortresses — like Masada, north of the Dead Sea, pictured above.
 No doubt his greatest achievement was the construction of the Second Temple in Jerusalem, pictured at left, to replace the older destroyed Temple of Solomon.
-Part of that remains today, most notably the Western Wall of the Temple Mount.
-In honor of Augustus, he built the remarkable port of Caesarea.
+Part of that remains today, most notably the Western (“Wailing”) Wall of the Temple Mount.
+In honor of Augustus, Herod built the remarkable port of Caesarea.
 In addition to stimulating commerce and trade, he patronized culture in many cities in the eastern part of the Mediterranean and was a sponsor of the 12 B.C.
 Olympics.

-Later in Josephus’ Jewish Antiquities we see a different, older Herod.
+Later in Josephus’ Jewish Antiquities, we see a different, older Herod.
 Both the Sadducee and Pharisee sects opposed him.
-As a Nabatean and Edomite, though he converted to Judaism, he was considered no more than a half-Jew, too Roman for his people, from whom he extracted a heavy tax toll.
+As a Nabatean and Edomite, despite converting to Judaism, he was considered no more than a half-Jew, “too Roman” for his people, from whom he extracted a heavy tax toll.
 He’d introduced foreign forms of entertainment and games and sponsored the building of pagan cities.
 His own family opposed him, and he killed three of his sons, his favorite wife, her grandfather, her mother, his brother-in-law, not to mention some his own subjects.
 He frequently wrote to Rome requesting permission to execute one or more of his sons for suspected treason.
 Eventually, even his patron and friend Augustus admitted,